Pathfinder: Kingmaker

-Pathfinder: Kingmaker is an isometric role-playing game developed by Cypriot studio of Russian origin Owlcat Games and published by Deep Silver, based on Paizo Publishing's Pathfinder franchise.
+Pathfinder: Kingmaker is an isometric role-playing game developed by Russian studio Owlcat Games and published by Deep Silver, based on Paizo Publishing's Pathfinder franchise.
 Announced through a Kickstarter campaign in 2017, the game was released for Microsoft Windows, macOS, and Linux on 25 September 2018.
+As of May 2024, the publisher became Knights Peak, a subsidiary of My.Games.

 Gameplay

 The gameplay is modeled on the Pathfinder role-playing game and inspired by classic computer RPGs such as Baldur's Gate and Neverwinter Nights.
 It features a real-time-with-pause or turn-based combat system and an isometric perspective.
 One of the game's distinguishing features is its emphasis on realm-building, with the player's decisions as a local lord affecting the rest of the gameplay as they are embroiled in a world of political intrigue and adventure.

 Character customization is a key feature, along with an alignment system where a character's alignment can change due to player choice.
 While the player begins with only one character of their creation, the game is party-based as companions join them along the way.
 These include both established Pathfinder characters and newly invented characters.
-The game is estimated to last anywhere from 80 to 140 hours.
+The game lasts around 80 hours.